wp-plugins/40nuggets-widget/tags/1.1.0/readme.txt

 = Can I edit the Newsletters? =

 Yes.
 You can, but you probably won't need to.
 The 40Nuggets plugin grabs published posts you have already worked hard to edit and create.
-If, however, you would like to re-edit something you can simply hit the ‘Edit Original' button in the Newsletter tab and you will be able to edit your original post, save it, and our system will update with any changes you may have made.
+If, however, you would like to re-edit something you can simply hit the 'Edit Original' button in the Newsletter tab and you will be able to edit your original post, save it, and our system will update with any changes you may have made.

 = Can I cancel? =

 Yes.
 Anytime and with no penalty fee.
 If you are on a payment plan, you pay a monthly fee, and you can say goodbye anytime (though we'll miss you!).
-You simply ‘Deactivate' the plugin and remove the widget from whichever pages you chose to put it on your site.
+You simply 'Deactivate' the plugin and remove the widget from whichever pages you chose to put it on your site.

 = What statistics can I see? =